coenttb/swift-css-types/README.md

 ## Overview

-swift-css-types provides a comprehensive type-safe representation of CSS that mirrors the CSS specification.
+swift-css-types provides a type-safe representation of CSS that mirrors the CSS specification.
 The package is designed as a foundation for building Swift-based CSS DSLs and tools, offering compile-time guarantees for CSS property values.

 ## Features